What is the largest animatronic dinosaur?

 This water-dwelling predator has sparked, and continues to ignite, numerous debates among scientists.

-In the meantime, 99 millions of years after the time when this majestic beast roamed the earth, the cinematic sensation Jurassic Park continues to break records.
+In the meantime, 99 million years after the time when this majestic beast roamed the earth, the cinematic sensation Jurassic Park continues to break records.

 To this day, Steven Spielberg’s game-changing blockbuster remains the highest-grossing dinosaur franchise ever.